 The June log has just been posted.
 Some stories include: the loon survey, invasive species reminders, "Let Fallen Logs Lie" and the next phase of the fish and wildlife enhancement project.
 Upcoming events covered include: the AGM, the Picnic, Paddle Power and a FOCA workshop on cottage sharing agreements.

 From Around the Rideau, May/June 2016: RVCA staff surveyed the installed spawning beds and brush bundles this spring.
 In

 2016, 55 percent of the installed spawning nests were considered active as they were guarded by a male smallmouth bass, compared to 43 percent in 2015 and 41 percent in 2014.
 Several species of fish were observed around the installed brush bundles including largemouth bass, yellow perch, pumpkinseed, bluegill, rock bass and various minnows.
 The brush bundles appear to be providing excellent feeding habitat and cover habitat for a wide variety of fish.
 From more information contact Jennifer at firstname.lastname@example.org.

-Effective today (June 8th) residents in Drummond/North Elmsley Township and Tay Valley Township are permitted to have small campfires supervised at all times.
+Due to the dry conditions, residents in Drummond/North Elmsley Township and Tay Valley Township are only permitted to have small campfires supervised at all times.

 For more information please contact the Fire Department Administration Office at 613-267-2596.